colibris-framework/colibris/README.md

     nano ${PACKAGE}/app.py

+## Cache

+The caching mechanism is configured via the `CACHE` variable in `settings.py`.
+It defaults to `None`, in which case the local in-memory backend is used.

+#### Redis Backend

+In `settings.py`, set:

+    CACHE = {
+        'backend': 'colibris.cache.redis.RedisBackend',
+        'host': '127.0.0.1',
+        'port': 6379,
+        'db': 0,
+        'password': 'yourpassword'
+    }

 ## Health Status

 You can (and should) implement your project-specific health check function by exposing the `get_health` function in